 Getting around Shibuya was easy and we enjoyed window shopping at most of the stores that we passed by along the way.
 I even found a cute music store where they have a guitar center little rock ar.
 This was the guitar my son has been asking for when he was still so crazy about guitars.

-We had lunch at the food plaza in Shibuya station.
+We had lunch at the food plaza in Shibuya station, we were looking for pizza places for like 2 hours.
 I’ve been looking all over for some Yakitori and this where I found some.
 The cakes they had there were all amazing, we all had the same expression on our faces: these cakes look so good!
 How I wished I could sample all of them, luckily they had a vacuum sealer land, so they packed me some so I could try them later.

 We spent the rest of the day in Shibuya and ate ramen for dinner.
 We got home a little early to catch up on some sleep.
 This is where I end my post now and will tell you about our Day 2 really soon.
 That’s the day we went to Tokyo Disneyland!!!